 You can fill up on breakfast, get lots of energy for walking around the parks, and you’ll be able to burn it off instead of ending the day with a heavy meal or being too tired to enjoy it.

 Right now, Chef Mickey’s, Hollywood & Vine, Tusker House, Topolino’s Terrace, and Cinderella’s Royal Table have breakfast priced at $42 for adults and $27 for children 3-9.

 Cinderella’s Royal Table at Magic Kingdom

-Cinderella’ Royal Table is definitely the best character dining at Magic Kingdom.
-As a matter of fact, it is probably the best character dining at Disney World.
-When you dine at Cinderella’s Royal Table, you’re there for the experience.
+Cinderella’ Royal Table is arguably the best character dining at Magic Kingdom and Disney World.
 You’ll get to explore Cinderella’s Castle, be greeted as “my lord” and “my lady,” and spend quality time with your favorite princesses, including Cinderella.
 (After all, you’ll be dining in her home!)

 Open for breakfast, lunch, and dinner, this Disney character dining option sprinkles a little bit of royal magic into each of their dishes.
 Try royal avocado toast for breakfast, the castle salad for lunch, the fancy chickpea panisse for dinner, or the chocolate-filled “the clock strikes twelve” for dessert.